Custom Search

 When AC outlets get covered by drywall, it really isn't that unusual.

-But the covered boxes, and even switches are not that easy to see afterward where the they are nailed onto stud framing.
+But the covered boxes, and even switches, are not that easy to see afterward where they have been nailed onto stud framing.
+The boxes are concealed, yet the plane of the drywall contour may reveal what is underneath.
+The surface should be raised a minimal amount from the rest.

-Any location that is suspect should be verified with a stud finder, since they are nailed to wood, and run the metal/electrical sensors for the wiring if your unit is so equipped.
+Any location that is suspect should first be verified with a stud finder, since the outlets are nailed to wood (assuming wood framing).
+If your finder is so equipped, run the metal/electrical sensor choices to find the wiring that accompanies the receptacle.

-Another way is have a skilled electrician seek out the outlet with a tone generator to detect its location.
-These connect with the early wiring and a remote is run along the signal of the internal wiring.
+As another method, have a skilled electrician search for the outlet with a tone generator to detect location.
+The tone generator connects with the early wiring while its' remote locator is run along the signal of the internal wiring.

-To prevent the outlets from being covered, draw out the rooms with receptacles before wallboarding.
+To prevent the outlets from being covered, diagram the receptacles before wallboarding.